First Things to Know about TouchDesigner

 Click on the parameter dialog's Transform page.
 If the parameter has two or more numbers like the Translate parameter, when you left-click on the number (click the third number), it will change only that single value.
 However if you click on the name and operate the ladder, you modify all values of the parameter.

 And here's a speed-tip: You can bring up the value ladder faster if you middle-click on a parameter name or value.

 Let's navigate in and out of components to other networks.
 Nodes with a grey border are Components.
 In our network,

 Every component contains a Network, and every network lives in a component.

-A slicker way: Use the mouse's roller wheel to zoom back and then closer to a component.
+A slicker way is to use the mouse's roller wheel to zoom close to a component.
 When you mouse-wheel very close to

-15. Save your work
+14. Save your work

 Learning.toe, which always starts the latest numbered file.

 Let's create an empty Component.
 Press Tab, in COMP select Base, and place it.
 Roller-wheel into base1.